Minolta Rokkor PF

 What people love

-• The dreamy, atmospheric wide-open rendering of the 58mm f/1.4, celebrated as a 'bokeh king' of its era
+• The dreamy, atmospheric wide-open rendering — the 58mm f/1.4's reputation as a 'bokeh king' is the headline draw

 What people dislike

-• The 100mm f/2.5 aperture ring feels somewhat simple and very 'clicky'
+• On the 100mm, an aperture ring described as feeling somewhat simple and very 'clicky'

 Pro Tips